 When done right, embedding can also provide an overall smooth, unbroken user experience.
 However, you run a higher risk of ending up with poor/inconsistent results.

-An embedded integration can be a good option if financial transactions are part of the core value proposition of you application (like crypto wallets or DeFi platforms), or when for any reason you want to have full control over the widget’s position.
+An embedded integration can be a good option if financial transactions are part of the core value proposition of your application (like crypto wallets or DeFi platforms) or when, for any reason, you want to have full control over the widget’s position.

 As with the overlay option, you can start implementing and testing our SDK for free, and at any time.